StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 **Autonomous Anomaly Detector StackPack v0.9.2 (02-04-2021)**

 * Common version bumped from 2.4.3 to 3.0.0
-* StackState min version bumped to 4.3.0
+* Rancher Observability min version bumped to 4.3.0

 ## See also